 Micheline Berry's work catalyzes healing and transformation through a cohesive fusion of vinyasa flow yoga, world beat music, somatic arts, and meditation.
 Based at Exhale in Venice, Calif., Micheline leads Liquid Asana™ teacher trainings, yoga workshops, and retreats internationally.

 Michelle Gannon, PhD, is a San Francisco-based clinical psychologist, relationship expert, and Hold Me Tight workshop leader for couples.
-She is a certified therapist in Emotionally Focused Therapy (EFT).
-Michelle has co-led more than 100 workshops.
+She is a certified supervisor and therapist in Emotionally Focused Therapy (EFT).
+Michelle has co-led more than 125 couples workshops.

 Mike Robbins is the author of Focus on the Good Stuff and Be Yourself, Everyone Else is Already Taken.
 He delivers seminars around the world, his books are translated into 12 different languages, and he writes for The Huffington Post.